cdreier/slide-serve/example/slide12.md

 # and background images
 . @img/example_bg.jpg

-# css added dynamicly at the right point
+# css added dynamicly
+at the right point

+just use 'SLIDENUMBER' as placeholder check 'androidbg.css' for example